 Common contrast agents in X-ray investigations

 Sometimes the use of a chemical substance called a contrast agent is required to improve the contrast in an X-ray image, enabling investigations on structures that would otherwise be difficult to observe.
-The ideal contrast agents should give maximum contrast for minimum effective radiation dose and have few, or no, side-effects.
+The ideal contrast agents should give maximum contrast for minimum effective radiation dose and have few, or no, adverse effects.

 This excellent power of absorption of X-rays by contrast agents strongly enhances the contrast in X-ray images between the investigated area (where the contrast agent accumulates) and surrounding tissues.
 The most commonly used X-ray contrast agents are barium sulphate and iodine, with both barium and iodine being heavy chemical elements.

 Barium sulphate is a white powder which is administered orally as a thick suspension in water.
-Barium sulphate is used because it is essentially insoluble in water, hence will leave the body as it entered and in this way has no toxic side effects.
+Barium sulphate is used because it is essentially insoluble in water, hence will leave the body as it entered and hence has no toxic side effects.
 It is used for a type of X-ray investigation called a ‘barium swallow’ to examine swallowing difficulties (when swallowed, the barium sulphate suspension coats the lining of the throat and gullet, giving very detailed images of these structures and their functions).
 The swallowing process is examined along the passage through larynx and pharynx (throat) and oesophagus (gullet) by sipping some barium sulphate suspension, followed by recording essentially an X-ray video of the swallowing process.

 As with all interventions, risks and benefits must be weighed.
 These considerations will be different for a pregnant woman, for an infant or for an elderly person.